Habitat: Environmental factors

 The chief environmental factors affecting the distribution of living organisms are temperature, humidity, climate, soil and light intensity, and the presence or absence of all the requirements that the organism needs to sustain it.
 Generally speaking, animal communities are reliant on specific types of plant communities.

 Some plants and animals have habitat requirements which are met in a wide range of locations.
 The small white butterfly Pieris rapae for example is found on all the continents of the world apart from Antarctica.
-Its larvae feed on a wide range of Brassicas and various other plant species, and it thrives in any open location with diverse plant associations.
+Its larvae feed on a wide range of Brassicas and various other plant species, and it thrives in any open location with diverse plant communities.
 The large blue butterfly Phengaris arion is much more specific in its requirements; it is found only in chalk grassland areas, its larvae feed on Thymus species, and because of complex life cycle requirements it inhabits only areas in which Myrmica ants live.

 Disturbance is important in the creation of biodiverse habitat types.
 In the absence of disturbance, a climax vegetation cover develops that prevents the establishment of other species.
 Wildflower meadows are sometimes created by conservationists but most of the flowering plants used are either annuals or biennials and disappear after a few years in the absence of patches of bare ground on which their seedlings can grow.
 Lightning strikes and toppled trees in tropical forests allow species richness to be maintained as pioneering species move in to fill the gaps created.
 Similarly, coastal habitat types can become dominated by kelp until the seabed is disturbed by a storm and the algae swept away, or shifting sediment exposes new areas for colonisation.
 Another cause of disturbance is when an area may be overwhelmed by an invasive introduced species which is not kept under control by natural enemies in its new habitat.